 Forests are the new weapon in the fight against climate crisis and poverty

 Programmes to restore vast areas of lost forest are rapidly becoming key policy planks in strategies to tackle the climate crisis and tackle the underlying social injustices that are often driving it.

-In Greece, the Environment and Energy Ministry have announced the country’s largest-ever reforestation campaign, the planting of 30 million trees over 10 years in areas where wildfires, on the increase due to global warming, have repeatedly devastated areas and made natural regrowth impossible.
+In Greece, the Environment and Energy Ministry have announced the country’s largest-ever reforestation campaign, the planting of 30m trees over 10 years in areas where wildfires, on the increase due to global warming, have repeatedly devastated areas and made natural regrowth impossible.

-In rural India, more than 1 million fruit trees were planted this year alone by government and NGO partnerships to tackle rampant food insecurity amongst small farmers who have faced climate crisis-driven droughts and floods, fluctuating markets and now a pandemic.
+In rural India, more than 1m fruit trees were planted this year alone by government and NGO partnerships to tackle rampant food insecurity amongst small farmers who have faced climate crisis-driven droughts and floods, fluctuating markets and now a pandemic.